higfonseca2/challenge/README.md

 ### Installation
 ```
 * Import /Migrations/script_changes.sql to desired MySQL database
-* Update .env file in your project root to match your database configs
+* Update .env file in your project root to match your database settings
 * Move /src/Controller and /src/Entity to your project Bundle
 * Move /public/assets folder to /public/assets in your project
 * Move /templates/xml folder to /templates/xml and overwrite base.html.twig (make a backup first!)